Miguel José de Azanza, 1st Duke of Santa Fe

-Miguel José de Azanza y Alegría, 1st Duke of Santa Fe, KOS (December 20, 1746, in Aoiz, Navarre – June 20, 1826 in Bordeaux, France) was a Spanish politician and diplomat, and viceroy of New Spain from May 31, 1798 to April 30, 1800.
+Miguel José de Azanza y Alegría, 1st Duke of Santa Fe, KOS (20 December 1746, in Aoiz, Navarre, Spain – 20 June 1826 in Bordeaux, France) was a Spanish politician and diplomat, and viceroy of New Spain from 31 May 1798 to 30 April 1800.

 Origins and military career

 Azanza was born in Navarre.
 He studied in Sigüenza and Pamplona.
 At 17, he arrived in the New World, in the company of his uncle José Martín de Alegría, administrator of the royal treasury in Veracruz.
 He became secretary to the royal visitador (inspector), José de Gálvez, and with him he traveled throughout New Spain, learning much about its problems.
 Apparently, Gálvez had him arrested in Sonora for divulging his (Gálvez's) whereabouts.
 Nevertheless, Gálvez entrusted Azanza with various important missions.

 In 1771, he became a cadet in the Lombardy infantry regiment in Spain.
 In 1774, he was in Havana as secretary of the Marquess of la Torre, captain general of Cuba.
 Together with Torre, he took part in the siege of Gibraltar (1781).